HaLamUs/nft-drop/README.md

 #### Sugar candy
   With this powerful tool, you can guard your NFT

-  Example: Add start/end date, bot tax
+  Example: Add start/end date, bot tax ...

   📌 Remember to change the wallet payment with your address.

   https://docs.metaplex.com/developer-tools/sugar/guides/sugar-for-cmv3#bot-tax

 ## The END
 😌 For me, no RUST code actually typing is amazing.
-When you are the fullstack, you must take advantage of those libs around you.
+<br/> Going fullstack mode, take advantage of those libs around you.
-<br/> P/s: NFT properties so kool 🤘
+<br/> P/s: NFT properties are so kool 🤘

 ---
 ## Author